 Parchment.
 Document issued by AU that communicates the nature of the credential and date of its conferral.
 This document is signed and sealed by AU officials.

-Part-time student.
+Part-time student (non-SFA).
 Those who are registered in less than 60 per cent of a full course load with AU.
-For taxation or Alberta Student Finance purposes, students who register in less than four, three-credit courses over six months are considered part-time.
+Part-time status means less than two credits per month.
 See also Full-time student.

 PLAR.
 See Prior Learning and Assessment Recognition below.